shahpunit0109/Resume-Screening-Web-App/README.md

 # Resume-Screening-Web-App

-1) Insatll all packages by running requirement.txt
+1) Install all packages by running requirement.txt

 2) Open the anaconda prompt.